raspberrypilearning/getting-started-crumble/en/step_2.md

 Plug the smaller, micro USB, end of your connecting cable into the micro USB socket at one end of your Crumble.

+Make sure the connector is the right way round.
+The slightly flatter side should be facing up.

 ![connecting micro USB cable to Crumble](images/microUSB.jpg)

 --- /task ---